-What you must pay when you get Services that are covered for you these services Podiatry services You pay a \$25 Covered services include: copayment for each Medicare-covered visit Diagnosis and the medical or surgical treatment of injuries and for medically necessary diseases of the feet (such as hammer toe or heel spurs). foot care.
-Routine foot care for members with certain medical conditions affecting the lower limbs Prostate cancer screening exams There is no For men aged 50 and older, covered services include the following coinsurance, once every calendar year: copayment, or deductible for an annual Digital rectal exam PSA test.
-Prostate Specific Antigen (PSA) test Prosthetic devices and related supplies Prior approval is required from plan for certain devices and supplies (such as artificial limbs and components).
-Prior You pay 20% of the total cost for each approval is required from plan for repairs and/or Medicare-covered item. replacement.
+There is no coinsurance, copayment, or deductible for an annual PSA test.

+• Prostate Specific Antigen (PSA) test

+Prosthetic devices and related supplies

+Prior approval is required from plan for certain devices and supplies (such as artificial limbs and components).

+You pay 20% of the total cost for each Medicare-covered item.

+Prior approval is required from plan for repairs and/or replacement.

 Devices (other than dental) that replace all or part of a body part or function.
 These include but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
 Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
-Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more details.
+Also includes some coverage following cataract removal or cataract surgery - see Vision Care later in this section for more detail